 Chris and Kieran welcome you to The Griffin Guest House.

 A recently refurbished Guest House in the heart of Brighton’s lively Kemptown.
-The Griffin Guest House is just five minutes stroll to the Royal Pavilion as well as being close to the famous Brighton Pier, with the Brighton Wheel at the bottom of our street.
+The Griffin Guest House is just five minutes stroll to the Royal Pavilion as well as being close to the famous Brighton Pier, with the Brighton Zip Wire at the bottom of our street.
 Dating from about 1780 the Griffin has recently been thoroughly renovated with nine rooms, each with its own en-suite whirlpool bath or shower.

 Like many places in Brighton we decided to have themed rooms, after much consideration we chose to theme our rooms as … bedrooms!